Politics and the American Flag

 Even though the war ended in 1814, American military and civilian prisoners were held in the English prison at Dartmoor Depot through 1815.
-They were freed and the American Flag is an icon of those prisoners as well as the free in the United States.
+They were freed and the American Flag became an icon of those prisoners as well as of the free in the United States.

 Symbolism and Meaning of the Flag

-During the War of 1812 - 1814, this star-shaped fort in Baltimore became the birthplace of the US national anthem.
+Fort McHenry: During the War of 1812 - 1814, this star-shaped fort in Baltimore became the birthplace of the American national anthem.

-A US Federal Grant, first envisioned in 2003 and initiated in 2008 for only $100,000, allowed The Star Spangled Banner to join the ranks of The Underground Railroad and The Trail of Tears as important historic entities preserved by the National Park Service.
+A federal grant envisioned in 2003 and initiated in 2008 for only $100,000, allowed The Star Spangled Banner to join the ranks of The Underground Railroad and The Trail of Tears as important historic entities preserved by the National Park Service.

 Where America First Sang the Anthem